cruncher/sparky/README.md

 <code>false</code>.
 (If the value attribute is given, the property must be a
 string matching the value attribute for the checkbox to be checked).

-To get and set other types, use one of Sparky's value controllers:
+To get and set other types, give the element one of Sparky's value controllers:

 - <code>value-string</code> gets and sets strings
 - <code>value-number</code> gets and sets numbers
 - <code>value-integer</code> gets and sets integer numbers, rounding if necessary
 - <code>value-boolean</code> gets and sets <code>true</code> or <code>false</code>
 - <code>value-number-inverted</code> gets and sets numbers, inverting the range between max and min
-- <code>value-boolean-inverted</code> gets and sets true or false, inverting the state of the input
+- <code>value-boolean-inverted</code> gets and sets <code>true</code> or <code>false</code>, inverting the state of the input
 - <code>value-any</code> gets any type, sets strings

 Here are some examples.
 Radio inputs that sets scope.property to <code>1</code> or <code>2</code>: